RuiZhangHost1990/RuiZhangHost1990.github.io/_pages/cv.md

 Service and Internship Experience
 ======
-* 07/2018–01/2020Assistant Librarian in Western BankLibrary in University of Sheffield.
+* 07/2018–01/2020 Assistant Librarian in Western BankLibrary in University of Sheffield.
 * 07/2017–03/2018 Assistant and Auditor in Green Impact Project in University of Sheffield.
 * 12/2020–07/2021 Engineerin China Civil Engineering Construction Corporation (CCECC) FuzhouSurvey and Design.
 Institute Co., Ltd.